the-pudding/flooding/README.md

 To do:
 - daisy chain these scripts (probably convert to a node script)

-#### grab-cities.py
+#### grab-location-fsids.py
-This script hits the query API and downloads FSIDs for cities and outputs to data.csv
+This script hits the query API and downloads FSIDs for a geo and outputs to data.csv

+run `python grab-location-fsids.py --geo [geo]` where geo is a value of:
+- property
+- neighborhood
+- zcta
+- tract
+- city
+- county
+- cd

 #### get_location_meta.py
 This script grabs meta data (city names, lat long, property count) for fsids in data.csv and outputs to meta.csv